When something goes wrong at your site, the smallest details suddenly become the most important.

 Make a Recommendation

 Once you’ve gathered the facts, sequenced them, and determined key potential causes, you will be able to make a recommendation.
 This may be a difficult step, depending on your company’s setup.
-If your organization doesn’t have a dedicated safety team, a consultant can help you turn the facts of an incident into actionable steps to keep you safer in the future.
+If your organization doesn’t have a dedicated safety team, a safety consultant can help you turn the facts of an incident into actionable steps to keep you safer in the future.

 However you arrive at a recommendation, it should include specific corrective action that targets the factors that caused the incident.
 This might be preventative maintenance work, an equipment checklist, or a safety audit to review procedures.
 You will likely need to develop a corrective action plan that ensures accountability, efficiency, and effectiveness.
 A corrective action plan also demonstrates to OSHA that you are working to address current issues that may be noted during a surprise inspection.